otre99/TaggerTool/README.md

 - Lines, Line Strips
 - Circles

 The goal of this project is to provide an **easy-to-use, dependency-light alternative** to existing heavy annotation tools.
-Because it is a pure Qt app, it integrates well into Linux distributions without requiring complex runtime environments.
+Because it is a pure Qt app, it integrates well into Linux/Window/Mac  without requiring complex runtime environments.

 ---